josepabloquesadamolina/Applied-Quantum-Machine-Learning/README.md

 # Applied-Quantum-Machine-Learning

+### Simulated Annealing and Quantum Annealing for Non-negative/binary Matrix Factorization
+### Final Report of the course Applied Quantum Machine Learning

 Author: Jose Pablo Quesada-Molina (Ph.D.
 Candidate at DICA, Politecnico di Milano )

 This repository contains the implementation and data for the elaboration of the report required evaluation of the course: **Applied Quantum Machine Learning** taught at Politecnico di Milano (POLIMI) by Professor Paolo Cremonesi (DEIB, POLIMI), Alessandro Luongo (Research Fellow at Centre for Quantum Technologies) and Maurizio Ferrari Dacrema (Post-doctoral Researcher at DEIB, POLIMI).